animorphcoop/shared-futures-space/README.md

 - merge into staging
 - make sure `.dev` is changed to `.production` in sfs/settings/settings.py
-- set `SECRET\_KEY` (to something secure, it doesn't have to be memorable since it's pretty much always automated)
 - wait for tests to run
 - run deploy.sh locally